bwagenseller/bwagenseller.github.io/operating_systems/raspberry_pi/retropie.md

 input_state_slot_decrease_axis = "-0"
 ```

-This is the setup I currently use (after the late May 2019 update, the update that removed lr-fbalpha and started using lr-fbneo):
+This is the setup that was valid from May 2019 to possibly November 2019, but post November 2019 **this is no longer valid - use the above configuration instead**.
+I am leaving this here for historical purposes, especially if this changes yet again:
 ```
 input_device = "Gamepad"
 input_driver = "udev"